apereo/apereo.github.io/_posts/cas/2019-11-03-cas62-gettingstarted-overlay.md

 The `gradle.properties` file describes what versions of CAS, Spring Boot, and Java are required for the deployment.
 You are in practice mostly concerned with the `cas.version` setting and as new (maintenance) releases come out, it would be sufficient to simply update that version and re-run the build.

-This might be a good time to review the CAS project's [Release Policy](https://apereo.github.io/cas/developer/Release-Policy.html) as well as [Maintenance Policy](https://apereo.github.io/cas/developer/Maintenance-Policy.html).
+This might be a good time to review the CAS project's [Release Policy][releasepolicy] as well as [Maintenance Policy][maintenancepolicy].

 ## Dependencies